 Can organizations follow a standardized approach to venture scaling?

-Venture building is a tried and tested method for organizations to discover, validate, and scale new business models.
+Venture building is a tried and tested method for organizations to discover, validate, and incubate new business models.
 Originating in the US in the 1950s with the first Corporate Venture Capital (CVC) activities, organizations initially used this approach as a way of diversifying their portfolios and investing in areas outside of their core business.

 Fast forward to the early 1990s, and companies like Intel had begun to use CVC to acquire new businesses that were strategically aligned with their operations, to complete gaps in their portfolios.
 Soon after, company builders like Idealab were born - as people began to realize that founding a business was a repeatable process that could be done the same way over and over again.